- Will I still own my own home?

 What happens if I decide to move into long-term care?

 If you move out of the property into a care home, the equity release plan will come to an end, meaning your house will be sold and the debt will be repaid in full to your equity release provider.
 If you are a couple and only one of you moves into care, your partner can remain in your home until they pass away or move into long term care too.

 If you live in your home and receive domiciliary care, then the equity release plan will continue, allowing you to remain in your home until you pass away.

 Am I able to move house if I have released cash from my home?

 Yes.
-Key recommends plans that are approved by the Equity Release Council which allow you to move home if you wish.
+Key recommends plans that allow you to move home if you wish.
 The move is subject to provider criteria, which can differ between providers.